-The NanoLumens NanoCurve LED video displays that appear to float over the Oculus and the atrium adjacent to the Myer department store are massive – three single-sided 5MM NanoCurve displays each measuring 5.2m tall X 3m wide at the Oculus and a 6MM double-sided NanoCurve wave near Myer measuring 5.3m high X 3.2m wide, built with a unique wave shape running through the display.
+The NanoLumens NanoCurve LED video displays known as The Reef that appear to float in the atrium oculus, adjacent to the Myer department store are massive – three single-sided 5mm pitch NanoCurve displays each measuring 5.2m tall X 3m wide and a 6mm pitch double-sided NanoCurve known as The Wave near Myer measuring 5.3m high X 3.2m wide, built with a unique wave shape running through the display.
 As impressive as their sizes are, these NanoLumens displays also completely adhere to the Pacific Fair’s esthetic: bright, dynamic, current content while classic in style.
 The installations represent a true melding of architectural grace and technological prowess delivering compelling place-making engagement.
 See video

 AMP Capital Shopping Centres has been awarded the inaugural Crystal Nixel Design Award 2015, for innovative design utilising digital displays.